1. Rallarvegen, from Geilo to Voss

 10. The Atlantic Road

-The Atlantic Road in Fjord Norway, famed for its many bridges, follows a particularly scenic stretch of the Norwegian west coast.
-Visit small fishing villages, the famous Ona Lighthouse and the towns of Molde and Kristiansund.
+The Atlantic Road in Fjord Norway stretches itself across bridges along the dramatically beautiful coast in Western Norway.
+Visit small fishing villages, the famous Ona lighthouse and the cities of Molde and Kristiansund.

-For more information on different types of cycling holidays in Norway, go to Bike-norway.com.
+For more information on different types of cycling holidays in Norway, go to Bike Norway.